sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-481	Magical String    		47.8%	Medium
+s contains only 1 and 2. if we concat the number of contiguous digits and we get the same string of s. given a integer N, return the number of 1 in the first N digits in the magical string.
+odd: add 1, the char in s represent the number of digits to add.
+even: add 2
+->>

 <<-498	Diagonal Traverse    		48.9%	Medium
 given a matrix, return the diagonal traverse, up and down...
 - can use hashmap and then reverse